lovisXII/RiVer_SoC/MIPS/mipsr3000/README.md

 	- it causes an exception.
 	- a hardware reset is detected.
 5. Write back, the instruction in write back is always executed.

-These follows a summary of di erent situations.
+These follows a summary of different situations.

 |   |  I  |  D  |  E |  M |  W |